What to visit in Hanoi

 Image by Bruno de HOGUES Getty Images

 The night markets are open only on weekends.
-The most famous market is Dong Xuan.
+The most famous market is the Dong Xuan.
 Don’t miss the opportunity to check it out!
-However, if you visit Hanoi only during the week days, the market closes at 6pm.
+However, if you visit Hanoi only during the weekdays, the market closes at 6 pm.

 Hoan Kiaem Lake

-I haven’t personally tried but it has been recommended to check it out by few other bloggers so if you like shows go for it.
+I haven’t personally tried but it has been recommended to check it out by a few other bloggers.
+If you like shows and have enough time go for it.
+I would say it can be a nice local experience.

 Check other Vietnamese shows